eliaskosunen/scnlib/README.md

 | `std::istream` / `std::cin` |  60.8 |    60.8 |
 | `scn::input`                |  96.0 |    92.7 |
 | `scn::input` (header only)  |   217 |     247 |

+#### Conclusions

+scnlib takes about 2x longer to compile compared to `<iostream>`, and uses about 70% more memory.

+Header-only mode can make compilation up to 7x slower, and use up to 3x as much memory.

 ## Acknowledgements